jmjung83/therapeutic_TF_in_cancer/README.md

 ## [Publication Title]
-## Characterizing therapeutic signatures of tran-scription factors in cancer by incorporating profiles in compound treated cells (Jinmyung Jung)
+## Characterizing therapeutic signatures of tran-scription factors in cancer by incorporating profiles in compound treated cells (by Jinmyung Jung)

 ## [Environment]
 * python: 3.7.3